 Bake these little beauties until they’re golden brown on the edges and lightly golden brown in the centers (about 10-12 minutes).

-What is the best way to measure flour?
 It is super important that you don’t pack your flour in the cup, but rather use the “scoop and shake” method.
 Place your cup in the bag and gently fill it with flour and shake off any excess.

-Why use unsalted butter?
 Adding unsalted butter instead of salted butter allows you to control how much salt goes into your baked goods.
 Using salted butter may lead to a not as sweet a cookie as you had wished, just be careful!

 Do I have to use cornstarch or can I just use all-purpose flour?
-Adding cornstarch to cookies actually makes them chewier.

-Can I omit the salt?
 Adding some salt on top of the cookies makes them irresistible.
-The added sea salt not only accents the sweetness but cuts back on the overwhelming sugar intake.
+The added sea salt not only accents the sweetness but cuts back on the overwhelming sugar taste.
 It balances it all out really well!

 Storing Chocolate Chip Cookies